Paperboy Prince

-Paperboy Love Prince (born January 8, 1993), also known as Paperboy Prince of the Suburbs, is an American perennial candidate, rapper, and activist known for their eccentric personality and unconventional campaigns.
+Paperboy Love Prince (born January 8, 1993), also known as Paperboy Prince of the Suburbs, is an American community organizer, artist, and rapper known for their eccentric personality and unconventional campaigns.
 Prince has run for several public offices, including Mayor of New York City, the U.S. House of Representatives, and President of the United States.

 Early life

 Prince grew up in Baltimore, Maryland, and Bowie, Maryland, one of the suburbs of Washington, D.C.
 One of their grandfathers was a Pentecostal bishop, and both of their parents are devoutly religious.
-As a child he worked as a paperboy, hence the rapper's pseudonym, delivering The Wall Street Journal.
+As a child they worked as a paperboy, hence the rapper's pseudonym, delivering The Wall Street Journal.

 When Prince was 12, their mother won a contest that permitted her to bring them to have lunch with congressional representatives.
 Following that experience, Prince participated in youth government programs and eventually had internships with the U.S. House of Representatives and the U.S. Supreme Court.
 In college, Prince studied journalism and computer science at the University of Maryland, College Park while also creating art and hosting entertainment events.